Masterzach32/SideScrollerProject/README.md

-# SideScrollerGame - Alpha Build 0.1.5.203
+# SideScrollerProject- Alpha Build 0.1.5.204

-This game is being designed by me and a group of friends.
-Its going to be a futuristic sidescroller like combination of Final Fantasy and Starbound.
-More descripiton coming soon!
+The SideScroller Project is an open source solution for people wanting to create an open source SideScrolling / RPG game.
+If you want to use my code, your code must be open source too.
+Thanks!

-You need Java 8 to run this game!
+You need Java 8 to compile and run this!

 --